Lake Natron: Description

 This lake is fed principally by the Southern Ewaso Ng'iro River, which rises in central Kenya, and by mineral-rich hot springs.
 It is quite shallow, less than 3 m deep, and varies in width depending on its water level.
 The lake is a maximum of 57 km long and 22 km wide.
 The surrounding area receives irregular seasonal rainfall, mainly between December and May totalling 800 mm per year.
 Temperatures at the lake are frequently above 40 °C.

 High levels of evaporation have left behind natron (sodium carbonate decahydrate) and trona (sodium sesquicarbonate dihydrate).
 The alkalinity of the lake can reach a pH of greater than 12.
+According to Live Science, the lake's high alkalinity is caused by sodium carbonate and other minerals that flow into the water from the surrounding environment.
 The surrounding bedrock is composed of alkaline, sodium-dominated trachyte lavas that were laid down during the Pleistocene period.
-The lavas have significant amounts of carbonate but very low calcium and magnesium levels.
-This has allowed the lake to concentrate into a caustic alkaline brine.
+The lavas have significant amounts of carbonate but low calcium and magnesium levels, which has allowed the lake to concentrate into a caustic alkaline brine.
+These extreme chemical conditions create a harsh environment where only specialized organisms can survive.

 The chemical properties of the water are known to calcify the bodies of any living thing that died in the lake.

 Flora

 The colour of the lake is characteristic of those where very high evaporation rates occur.
 As water evaporates during the dry season, salinity levels increase to the point that salt-loving microorganisms begin to thrive.
 Such halophile organisms include some cyanobacteria that make their own food with photosynthesis as plants do.
 The red accessory photosynthesizing pigment in the cyanobacteria produces the deep reds of the open water of the lake and the orange colours of the shallow parts of the lake.
 The alkali salt crust on the surface of the lake is also often coloured red or pink by the halophilic microorganisms that live there.

-Salt marshes and freshwater wetlands around the edges of the lake do support a variety of plants.
+Salt marshes and freshwater wetlands around the edges of the lake also support a variety of plants.